richardatval/www.greatproject.org.uk/_posts/2018-10-02-build-your-confidence-to-get-into-work-and-training-with-the-great-project.md

 title: Build your confidence to get into work and training
 summary: >-
   As a single parent with two children, Emma had started to feel isolated in her own community.
-There were a number of barriers that she felt were limiting her from finding work.
+With support from GREAT and our partners, Emma's confidence is now higher than ever.
 ---
 {% include youtube.html url="https://www.youtube.com/embed/lxojT3_j-JM" %}